or make 4 interest-free payments of $12.23 AUD fortnightly with More info

 Sizes (fitted but stretchy): 60 (0-12m) and 80 cm (12-36m)

 Made in Finland by Ruskovilla

 Woollen Nappy pants are used together with cotton nappies that are sufficiently absorbent.
 Wash new nappy pants by hand before use, to make them soft and absorbent.
 New cotton nappies, too, need to be washed 2-3 times before their reach their best absorbency.

 Woollen nappy pants don't need to be washed at every nappy change.
 If they are not soiled, then it is enough just to air them.
 If the nappy pants are soiled, rinse off by spraying and wash them with gentle wool soap.
 Stains can be removed with Sonnet/Disana's Gall Soap stain remover.

 Sheep's wool contains lanolin, a fatty substance which chemically binds urine acids and converts them to lanolin soap.
 That is why any smell of urine disappears from the woollen pants on airing.
 With continued washing however the lanolin is lost.
 For this reason, woollen nappy pants should be retreated with lanolin form time to time (after about every second or third washing).
 Please be patient with new nappy pants - the wool begins its work slowly, so on the first days of use some damp may penetrate through.

 Note!
-If a woollen garment is not in continuous use, it should be kept meanwhile in a sealed plastic bag - the less desirable lovers of wool (moths, beetles etc.) are so fond of it that they might otherwise eat it!
+If a woollen garment is not in continuous use, it should be kept in a sealed bag - the less desirable lovers of wool (moths, beetles etc.) are so fond of it that they might otherwise eat it!

 Care: Air frequently - wash seldom - protect against moths